FunnyTom777/BarkEngine10/README.md

 Contributions are very welcome!
 Feel free to fork the repo and submit pull requests.

+### license
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+You may use and modify the code and assets, but **commercial use is prohibited without permission.**

 ## Thanks for checking out BarkEngine10!
 Happy modding and barking! 🐾